Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 Since Sheikh Hasina resigned and fled the country, her son Sajeeb Wazed Joy — who doesn't hold any official position in the Awami League party but is widely seen as a possible successor to Hasina — has emerged as the only person talking publicly on behalf of the Hasina family and her party.

-Joy, who is based in the US state of Virginia but used to visit Bangladesh frequently, said that all of his family members, except Hasina and him, have been living abroad for a long time and they have settled in their respective lives.
+Joy, who is based in the US state of Virginia but used to visit Bangladesh frequently, said that most of his relatives have lived abroad for a long time and have settled into their respective lives.

 Edited by: Srinivas Mazumdaru